roseroo/readmes/reading-list.md

 General discussion of Wittig, discusses her cooption by Écriture féminine.
 Great read for general history of the feminist movement.
 “Where it all went wrong”

+  - **S.C.U.M.
+Manifesto** - Valerie Solanas

+People tend to disregard it as being biological essentialist but it seems remarkably charitable in a way biological essentialist list isn't known for.
+Great book, possible guidebook for how to write lol.

 ### **Haven't read but seems worth reading:**

   - **Close To Home** - Christine Delphy